 Before you go...

-With small business energy prices on the rise in 2021 and set to rise even further in 2022, sourcing a good energy deal can be challenging.
+With small business energy prices on the rise, sourcing a good energy deal can be challenging.
 Hopefully, this guide will help you reduce your business energy bill, but don't forget that you may be able to switch to a better business energy deal.